MapColonies/geoserver-polygon-parts/helm/README.md

 ## Main Features

 ### Layer Auto-Config
-* On deploy, once geoserver api is up, side-car will run and configured the WFS layer definitions.
+* On deploy, once geoserver api is up, side-car will run and configure the WFS layer definitions.
 * Readiness will be valid when it detects the featureDescribe of the polygon parts layer.

 ### B2B Support